elenacaviglia/elenacaviglia.github.io/_pages/about.md

   - /about.html
 ---

-I have just completed my PhD in Mathematics at the University of Leicester (UK), under the supervision of Frank Neumann.
-I will soon start a postdoc at Stellenbosch University (South Africa).
+I'm a postdoc in category theory at Stellenbosch University (South Africa).
+Before that, I obtained a PhD in Mathematics at the University of Leicester (UK), under the supervision of Frank Neumann.
+I have also been a teaching assistant of the Adjoint School 2024 for the project "Properties of Double Fibrations" mentored by Dorette Pronk.

-I am interested in Category Theory and its applications to Algebraic Topology and Algebraic Geometry.
-My main research topics are stacks and their cohomology theories and Grothendieck fibrations.
+I am interested in Category Theory and its applications to algebra, topology and geometry.
+My current research mainly focuses on two-dimensional category theory, categorical algebra and pointfree topology.
-I am a teaching assistant of the Adjoint School 2024 for the project "Properties of Double Fibrations" mentored by Dorette Pronk.

-My email address is elena.caviglia@outlook.com
+My email addresses are elena.caviglia@outlook.com and caviglia@sun.ac.za